 The average espresso shot takes around 25 seconds to brew; however, this time might vary based on the coffee, the espresso machine, and the filter basket size.

-The most accessible approach to figure out what’s making your espresso taste burned is by trial and error.
+The most accessible approach to figuring out what’s making your espresso taste burned is by trial and error.

-Anyone can learn how to brew outstanding espresso by experimenting with different coffee beans, water temperature, brew time, and grind size.
+Anyone can learn how to brew outstanding espresso by experimenting with different coffee beans, water temperatures, brew times, and grind sizes.

 Why Does My Coffee Taste Sour?

 Did your espresso come out quickly?
 Is the crema thin, bubbling, light, or yellow?
 I’m guessing it’s still dry and powdery.